-Take a moment to pause, to breathe, and to relax into the day.
-As we let go and head into a new week, set your intention for self-care, connection, and inquiry.
+Take a moment of stillness to pause and breathe.
+As we let go and head into a new week, set your intention for mindfulness.

 I saw a lovely young woman, whom I’ll call Cathy, in my office this week.
 She was there to discuss her inability to lose weight.
 After discussing the basics—and benefits—of a whole-foods diet, I recommended she meet regularly with a nutritionist.
 She shrugged and said, “My problem is willpower.
 I don’t have any—never did.
 That’s […]